fencsik/CrossOver/crossover04/00README.txt

  - maxrule.r: Computes the hit rates and false-alarm rates predicted by a max-rule search model based on a sensitivity and criterion at several setsizes.
 Optionally includes a capacity limit.
- - logLikeBinom.r: Computes the log-likelihood of observing a set of hit rates and false-alarm rates under a max-rule search model, given a particular sensitivity, criterion, and, optionally a capacity limit.
+ - logLikeBinom.r: Computes the log-likelihood of observing a set of hits and false-alarms under a max-rule search model, given a particular sensitivity, criterion, and, optionally a capacity limit.
 Uses a binomial distribution, so requires counts, not proportions.
+ - logLikeNorm.r: Computes the log-likelihood of observing a set of hits and false-alarms under a max-rule search model, given a particular sensitivity, criterion, and, optionally a capacity limit.
+Uses a normal approximation to the binomial distribution, but requires counts, not proportions.

 To-do:
  - Fit models to averaged data instead of individual data.
 This could be